1.1 Population and migration (ILO)

 5.7 Technical cooperation and capacity building programmes (ILO)

 • The statistical capabilities of ILO constituents vary, and a considerable upgrading of capacity is needed in many areas.
-The ILO provides technical support for labour and decent work statistics to member States in the form of technical advice and assistance, training, manuals, and technical cooperation projects.
+The ILO provides technical support for labour statistics to member States in the form of technical advice and assistance, training, manuals, and technical cooperation projects.
 This assistance is provided under the auspices of the ILO's Decent Work Country Programmes.
 It is demand-driven, depending on the availability of resources.
 Requests for assistance may derive from the application of the Labour Statistics Convention 1985 (160).

 Training Programme of the ILO Department of Statistics

 • In 2011, the ILO Department of Statistics' training programme will fully support its new and strengthened mandate and will focus, therefore, on two major training areas: